 During his time as the company head, Josep was the key to bringing Freixenet to the world.
 He worked to improve the quality of their wines and in the 1970s he launched the incredibly sleek Cordon Negro cava.
 Which came in an iconic black frosted bottle.
 By the 1980s, thanks to Josep and his sons and nephews, Freixenet was the world leader of sparkling wines that were made using the ‘Traditional Method’.

-The company is now ran by the fifth generation of the family and sells their sparkling cava’s in over 100 countries!
+The company is now run by the fifth generation of the family and sells its sparkling cava’s in over 100 countries!
 Each cava is made at their winery in Sant Sadurní d’Anoia, Spain but they also make wine in 16 other wine regions across the world.